Toc H Queensland Programs ANZAC Midnight Service

 The first Midnight Service

 A small group of Toc H veterans — survivors of Polygon Wood, Menin Road, Passchendaele, the Middle East, and Kokoda — gathered at midnight on ANZAC Eve inside the Shrine of Remembrance in ANZAC Square.
 They were not seeking recognition.
 They were honouring their fallen mates.
-That quiet act of remembrance has continued every year without interruption since.
+That quiet act of remembrance has continued ever since.

 2000